 NBER Working Paper No. 26688

-This article examines the involvement of agricultural and life science faculty at U.S. land grant universities in two types of university-industry relations (academic engagement, academic commercialization) and traditional academic scholarship.
-It exploits large-scale, random sample cross-section surveys in 2005 and 2015 to fill a knowledge gap regarding the prevalence, coincidence, intensity, importance and factors shaping faculty involvement in university-industry relations (UIR).
-Academic engagement, which includes sponsored research, industry collaborations, and presentations, is far more prevalent and important than is academic commercialization, which includes patenting, licensing, and start-ups.
-Academic engagement generates 15–20 times the research funds than academic commercialization does.
-UIR activities are higher among faculty with higher academic scholarship activity, so UIR and academic scholarship appears to be synergistic.
-While individual, institutional, and university-level factors all help explain faculty UIR activity, econometric analysis highlights differences across fields as well as faculty attitudes toward science and commercial activity in shaping the involvement with the two types of UIR.
-Significant differences also stem from university fixed effects and may be contingent on history, location, and quality of science.
+This article examines the involvement of agricultural and life science faculty at U.S. land grant universities in two types of university-industry relations: academic engagement (sponsored research, industry collaborations, and presentations), academic commercialization (patenting, licensing, and start-ups) and traditional academic scholarship.
+It exploits large-scale, random sample cross-section surveys of nearly 1,500 scientists at the original 52 Land Grant Universities in 2005 and 2015.
+We fill a knowledge gap regarding the prevalence, coincidence, intensity, importance and factors shaping faculty involvement in university-industry relations (UIR).
+After several decades of promotion and emphasis on UIR activities participation in them has plateaued and is stable at a fairly high level.
+Academic engagement is far more prevalent (at 76% of faculty) and important than is academic commercialization (at 19% of faculty).
+Academic engagement generates 15-20 times the research funds than academic commercialization does, but both continue to be dwarfed by public funding.
+We find evidence of synergies between UIR activities and academic scholarship.
+We also explore how individual, institutional, and university-level factors help explain faculty UIR participation.
+We find differences across academic disciplines and highlight the role that faculty attitudes toward science and commercial activity shape involvement in UIR.
+Significant differences also stem from university level effects and may be contingent on culture, history, location, and quality of science.

 You may purchase this paper on-line in .pdf format from SSRN.com ($5) for electronic delivery.